On this page

-In the Add Dashboard dialog, enter a title for your dashboard.
+In the Add Dashboard dialog, enter a Title for your dashboard.
+Optionally, enter a Description.

-After after clicking the Create button you are taken to the page for your newly created dashboard, where you are prompted to add the first chart to your dashboard:
+Charts opens your newly created dashboard and prompts you to add the first chart to your dashboard:

 You can add a new sample dashboard even if you have an existing sample dashboard in your Charts project.
 This can be useful if you have changed a sample dashboard and want a fresh copy.

 To add a sample dashboard: